-Worksheet (keep for your records)
+(keep for your records)

-- Enter the total amount of reimbursements your employer gave you that were not reported to you in box 1 of Form W-2 - Enter the total amount of your expenses for the periods covered by this reimbursement - 3.
-Of the amount on line 2, enter your total expense for meals and entertainment - Multiply line 1 by line 4.
-Enter the result here and in Column B, line 7..... - 6.
-Subtract line 5 from line 1.
-Enter the result here and in Column A, line 7
+1. Enter the total amount of reimbursements your employer gave you that were not reported to you in box 1 of Form W-2 2.
+Enter the total amount of your expenses for the periods covered by this reimbursement 3.
+Of the amount on line 2, enter your total expense for meals and entertainment 4.
+Divide line 3 by line 2.
+Enter the result as a decimal (rounded to at least three places) 5.
+Multiply line 1 by line 4.
+Enter the result here and in Column B, line 7